crhall-writing/crhall-writing.github.io/_poems/the-family-business.md

 pushing pill pouches
 per request, as this one knows best.
-explain to him--your same age
+explain to him–your same age
-yet too young to understand--
+yet too young to understand–
 that a phone works both ways;
-you're thankful the other line's dead.
+you’re thankful the other line’s dead.

-the skill of the trade--
+the skill of the trade–
 the best-kept secrets fall in place;
 thinking deals were made in daylight,
-they came in the times you were dreaming--
+they came in the times you were dreaming–
-on the way to meetings--
+on the way to meetings–
 have you ever arrived
 and forgotten the entire drive?